 ACUPUNCTURE AND BOTOX

-As an acupuncturist, I have been always interested in this topic and I am so passionate to do some clinical trials to observe what’s the difference between acupuncture and Botox, and what would be the advantages and disadvantages to each?
+As an acupuncturist, I have always been interested in this topic and I am passionate to observe the difference between acupuncture and Botox in my own practise, and the advantages and disadvantages to each.

 Let’s talk about the cosmetic acupuncture first, the newest weapon in the anti-aging war.